Available for Interviews: Dr. Pete Loper

 On the acute crisis stabilization unit where Dr. Loper works as a pediatrician and a child and adolescent psychiatrist, they have witnessed first-hand the pediatric mental health crisis due to the COVID-19 pandemic.
 Consistent with national trends, over the course of the pandemic their unit has experienced an unrelenting surge in admissions for kids as young as 5 with suicidal ideations, often with accompanying attempts.
 The demographic most impacted have been adolescents.

 Why has the COVID-19 pandemic, and subsequent school closures and lockdown measures, led to a pediatric mental health crisis?
-Because human beings are inherently social creatures, and healthy human development occurs via meaningful interpersonal interactions embedded in the context of community.
-Put simply, when children and adolescents are isolated from community, their fundamental psychosocial needs go unmet.
+Because human beings are inherently social creatures, healthy human development occurs via meaningful interpersonal interactions embedded in the context of community.
+Put simply, when children and adolescents are isolated from the community, their fundamental psychosocial needs go unmet.
 If children and adolescents cannot access the meaningful interpersonal interactions necessary for resilience and healthy development, then they cannot overcome or navigate distress.
 Instead, they will exhibit the avoidance and withdrawal behaviors that accumulate to manifest as adverse mental health symptoms like anxiety, depression, and suicidal ideation.

 Here are four simple strategies to begin to regenerate your child’s community and thereby support your child’s mental health: